28anmol/Attendance-Tracking-System/README.md

 ## Thesis Title: Development of Attendance Tracker System using computer vision based AI on an embedded system.

-This project is a work of a bachelor thesis done by a student of Mechatronic Systems Engineering B.Sc.
+This project is a work of a bachelor thesis done by me as a student of Mechatronic Systems Engineering B.Sc.

 ![](https://forthebadge.com/images/badges/powered-by-electricity.svg)    ![](https://forthebadge.com/images/badges/for-robots.svg)![](./Miscellaneous/uses-artificial-intelligence.svg) ![](./Miscellaneous/built-as-autonomous-system.svg)
 ![](https://forthebadge.com/images/badges/made-with-python.svg)![](./Miscellaneous/made_with_opencv.svg)